Ignoring Risk won’t make it go away

 Luckily, there are a series of steps business leaders can take to secure the future of their organization.
 In what follows, we’ll guide you through the first step in this process, namely, conducting a threat assessment.

-What is the purpose of a threat assessment
+What is the purpose of threat assessments?

 According to Kim Meador, Executive Vice President and COO at Chesley Brown International, a threat assessment is a formal evaluation conducted “to determine what risks and threats (internal or external) are likely and foreseeable and what the responsible actions are that a business can and should take to mitigate those risks.”